ovishesh/MSA-GIT-WebDev-Workshop/4. Content/Front-end.md

 For this session we'll be downloading a template from http://startbootstrap.com/template-categories/all/ rather than creating a brand new site from scratch.

-The template we'll be using can be found here: http://startbootstrap.com/template-overviews/business-frontpage/
+The template we'll be using can be found, if you've already cloned the repository, in '1.
+HTML Template'.
+If you havent cloned the repository do so now.

-1. Navigate to http://startbootstrap.com/template-overviews/business-frontpage/ and click 'Download'.
+1. Navigate to '1.
+HTML Template'.

-2. Once that's finished downloading go ahead and unzip it the contents.
-You should have a css, js and font folder along with a index.html file.

-3. Open index.html in your browser and have a quick look around.
+2. Open index.html in your browser and have a quick look around the website.

 ## HTML